The Accurate Particle Tracer Code: Architecture of Apt

 \section{Architecture of Apt}

-As a product of the GAPS project, APT emphasizes the development and application of advanced geometric algorithms in various simulation researches to enhance the accuracy and reliability.
-To facilitate the rapid and professional application of simulation methods and techniques, the architecture of APT is designed to be integrated, modularized, and extendible.
+As a product of the GAPS project, APT aims to benefit simulations of various research fields through the long-term accuracy of geometric algorithms.
+In order to accelerate the development and optimization of geometric algorithms, and form a convenient platform for integrating novel techniques from different fields, the architecture of APT is designed to be modularized and extendible.
 Figure \ref{fig:APT_Arch} depicts the design schematic of the APT code.
-There are four containers for configuration parameters, electromagnetic functions, external forces, and particle pushers respectively.
-Through the extendible module, one can conveniently add new variables, electromagnetic field configurations, external forces, as well as new algorithms to these containers, see the brown arrows in Fig.\,\ref{fig:APT_Arch}.
-Several newly developed advanced geometric algorithms have been built into the algorithm container.
-The flow process of APT is denoted by the blue arrows in Fig.\,\ref{fig:APT_Arch}.
-Users can set all required simulation parameters in a single Lua configuration file, which picks up appropriate parameters and loads them to the global variable space of APT.
-Based on the global variables, the procedure selects corresponding electromagnetic functions, external forces, and algorithms from containers.
-Some global variables are also called during simulation initialization, pusher iteration, and data output.
-After configuring the output environment, APT initializes all the sampling particles and assigns the tasks to corresponding processors by the parallelization module.
-The phase space states of sampling particles are pushed iteratively by the selected algorithm, and the required data flow is outputted to the file system.
-More details of each APT module are introduced as follows.
+There are five containers for configuration parameters, electromagnetic functions, external forces, particle pushers, and initialization methods.
+Besides using the functions already integrated in APT, one can also conveniently add new variables, electromagnetic field configurations, external forces, algorithms as well as initialization approaches into these containers through the extendible module, see the brown arrows in Fig.\,\ref{fig:APT_Arch}.
+The built-in geometric algorithms in the pusher container provide the APT code with secular stability and accuracy.
+As is shown by the blue arrows in Fig.\,\ref{fig:APT_Arch}, users can set all configuration parameters required by a specific task in one Lua configuration file, which loads appropriate values into the parameter container.
+Then, these parameters control APT to load selected modules from corresponding containers, and manage the processes of parallelization, iteration, and data output.
+In this section, we introduce the numerical strategy and the parallelization implementations of APT.
+Meanwhile, we exhibit the detailed procedures of installing, using, and extending APT.